Volkswagen New Beetle

-The Volkswagen New Beetle is a compact car, introduced by Volkswagen in 1997, drawing heavy inspiration from the exterior design of the original Beetle.
+The Volkswagen New Beetle is a compact car introduced by Volkswagen in 1997, drawing heavy inspiration from the exterior design of the original Beetle.
 Unlike the original Beetle, the New Beetle has its engine in the front, driving the front wheels, with luggage storage in the rear.
-Many special editions have been released, such as the Malibu Barbie New Beetle.
+It received a facelift in 2005 and was in production until 2011, nearly fourteen years since its introduction.

-In 2011 for the 2012 model year, a new Beetle model, the Beetle (A5), replaced the New Beetle.
-It is often referred to as the New Beetle as well.
-Various versions of this model continued to be made in Puebla, Mexico, until the final car left the assembly line on 10 July 2019.
+In the 2012 model year, a new Beetle model, the Beetle (A5), replaced the New Beetle.
+Various versions of this model continued to be produced in Puebla, Mexico, until the final car left the assembly line on 10 July 2019.

 History

 At the 1994 North American International Auto Show, Volkswagen unveiled the Concept One, a "retro"-themed concept car with a resemblance to the original Volkswagen Beetle.
 Designed by J Mays and Freeman Thomas at the company's California design studio, the concept car was based on the platform of the Volkswagen Polo.
 A red cabriolet concept was featured at the Geneva Motor Show, also in 1994.

 Production design approval was reached in mid-1995, with a design freeze resulting in 22 months of development time for production.
 In October 1995, the Volkswagen Concept Two was shown at the Tokyo Motor Show, essentially an early preview of the production model due in early 1998.

 Strong public reaction to the Concept One convinced the company that it should develop a production version which was launched as the New Beetle in 1997 for the 1998 model-year, based on the Golf IV's larger PQ34 platform.
 The New Beetle is related to the original only in name and appearance (including the absence of a car emblem script with the exception of the VW logo).
 For the 1998 model year, only the TDI compression-ignition engine was turbocharged; the spark-ignition engines were only naturally aspirated.
 In June 1999, Volkswagen introduced the 1.8T, which was the first turbocharged spark-ignition engine offered for the New Beetle.
 Volkswagen created a web site dedicated specifically to the 1.8T.
 A convertible was added for the 2003 model-year to replace the Volkswagen Cabrio.
 However, the New Beetle Convertible was never offered with a compression-ignition engine in North America.
 The third-generation Beetle Convertible, the successor to the New Beetle Convertible, was offered with the TDI compression-ignition engine in the USA but not in Canada, though, making it possibly the only diesel convertible car offered in North America.

 The New Beetle carries many design similarities with the original VW Beetle: separate fenders, vestigial running boards, sloping headlamps, and large round taillights, as well as a high rounded roofline.
 It was assembled in VW's Puebla factory in Mexico.

+In June 2005, Volkswagen announced a facelift of the New Beetle featuring revised bumpers, wheels, lamps, VW emblems, sharper lines and a different interior.
+In the USA it went on sale for the 2006 model year.